Charles S. Klabunde

-Charles S. Klabunde (born October 1, 1935) is an American artist whose work has been characterized both as existential realism and as fantastical symbolism.
-He was born in Omaha, Nebraska.
+Charles S. Klabunde (October 1, 1935 – June 20, 2024) was an American artist whose work has been characterized both as existential realism and as fantastical symbolism.

-Early life and education
+Life and career

-Klabunde began drawing as a young boy.
+Klabunde was born in Omaha, Nebraska.
+He began drawing as a young boy.
 Because he was learning disabled, his parents encouraged him to become a house painter.
 It never occurred to anyone, including Klabunde, that art would become his career.

 After high school, Klabunde studied drafting at the Omaha Technical School.
 When he completed the program, he went to work for his grandfather, an engineer, as a surveyor for a new housing development.
 Klabunde had no plans to attend college until a co-worker his own age persuaded him to enroll.
 Klabunde earned his B.F.A. in 1958 from the University of Nebraska and then attended graduate school at the University of Iowa, earning his M.F.A. in 1962.
 While at Iowa, he met the Argentine printmaker, Mauricio Lasansky, who encouraged him to build a career as an etcher.

 In 1965 Klabunde moved to Edgewater, New Jersey, and working as a designer of interiors - classrooms and labs - for NYU.
 In 1967, he found an apartment in Greenwich Village and was able to open his first studio.

 One of his first commissions was from Lublin Graphics, which led to shows at local galleries.
 Soon, about 30 galleries were carrying his work.
 Museums, too, were receptive to his work.
 The first to purchase one of his pieces was the Metropolitan Museum of Art.

 In 1971, he received a Guggenheim Fellowship.

+Klabunde died June 20, 2024, at the age of 88.

 Art

-Klabunde's is a prolific printmaker and painter.
-His prints are made on a custom-made English press using four-color, hand-engraved copper plates, which produces contours and colors with an antique appearance.
-He mixes his own ink and hand-pulls each print.
+Klabunde was a prolific printmaker and painter.
+His prints were made on a custom-made English press using four-color, hand-engraved copper plates, which produces contours and colors with an antique appearance.
+He mixed his own ink and hand-pulls each print.

 Victoria Donohoe, writing in The Philadelphia Inquirer, described Klabunde as an artist who elevates printmaking because he takes great interest in exploiting the special qualities that make etching an expressive medium with unique characteristics rather than using it, say, only as a method of reproducing pencil drawings.
 He knows well how to handle the thin transparent scrims of color upon color, and he introduces patterned materials such as lace to obtain the surface quality he wants.
 His color sense and a story-telling bias distinguish him.

-The artist tends to focus on a subject and then create a series of works around it.
-While he generally draws inspiration from biblical or mythological themes, he has also been inspired by African and other tribal art.
+The artist tended to focus on a subject and then create a series of works around it.
+While he generally drew inspiration from biblical or mythological themes, he was also inspired by African and other tribal art.